 While the concepts underlying these are similar, in practice THD+N is easier to measure than THD.

-THD+N is also a more useful measure than THD for many audio applications, as it captures additional sources of noise other than harmonic distortion (such as hum, interference, and white noise).
-As a result, THD+N (rather than THD) is often quoted in the specifications for audio devices such as audio interfaces.
+THD+N is also a more useful measure than THD for audio applications, as it captures additional sources of noise other than harmonic distortion (such as hum, interference, and white noise).
+As a result, THD+N (rather than THD) is often quoted in the specifications for audio devices such as audio interfaces and amplifiers.

 THD vs THD+N